lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 <div class="tip" data-title="Microsoft Foundry portal">

-> you can also directly go the portal with this : [Microsoft Foundry](https://ai.azure.com/)
+> you can also directly go to the portal with this : [Microsoft Foundry](https://ai.azure.com/)

 </div>

 ![foundry-project-endpoint](./assets/foundry-project-endpoint.png)

-Then assign it's value inside the `.env` file in the `AZURE_AI_PROJECT_ENDPOINT` environment variable.
+Then assign its value inside the `.env` file in the `AZURE_AI_PROJECT_ENDPOINT` environment variable.

 When it's done, due to the role assigned to you on this cloud resource, you can have access to the models with your code.

 Now let's create your first agent!

 Inside `main.py` first, define the structure of the file and load the `.env` file and add the imports: